OffXec/PAVELOW/README.md

 3) Vulnerability Lab
 - XSS Crawl/Finder
--CMS Scan
+- CMS Scan
--CMS Vuln Tools
+- CMS Vuln Tools
--Admin Bypasser
+- Admin Bypasser
 (Many others)

 That's just to name a few, the rest you'll have to go and enjoy yourself! (;